seanhodges1/WaterML2-R/README.md

 WaterML2-R
 ==========

-A place to share R scripts that utilize services providing WaterML 2.0 data
+A place to share R scripts that utilize services delivering WaterML 2.0 data